felixludos/Games/JAccuse/JAccuse.md

 ### End of Generation

 After each generation ends, all players reveal their membership cards and the winning color is recorded.
+Record the color of each player's membership card for scoring at the end of the game.

+Do not reveal or change the network cards yet.

+### End of Game

+After all generations are played, each player’s network cards are revealed and each player is scored based on whether their network cards are both the same or different colors.

+- If both network cards are the same color, the player scores 1 VP per generation where the winning color matched their network cards.
+Note, that the player's membership card color does not matter for their score.
+- If both network cards are different colors, the player scores 1 VP per generation where the winning color matches their membership card.

+Any ties are resolved by who has more experience tokens at the end of the game (remember experience tokens may freely be exchanged between players for favors or as bribes).

+## Variant: Generational Trauma

+This variant primarily changes the scoring of the game to work better for multiple generations.
+It is strongly recommended to play an even number of generations when using this variant.

+There is one small change to the setup of the game.
+After the first generation, each subsequent generation begins with a free policy of the color that won the previous generation.
+This policy is passed before the first election of the generation.

+Instead of scoring as described above here is how scoring works:

+### End of Generation

+After each generation ends, all players reveal their membership cards and the winning color is recorded.
 Each player that has a membership card of the same color as the winning one, receives 1 VP.

 Do not reveal or change the network cards yet.